freshdried/react-router-tween/README.md

 ## example

-1. Outer is mounted.
-Outer fades in...
+- Outer is mounted.
+- Outer tweens `presence` from 0 to 1. (opacity fade-in)
-2. Inner1 is mounted.
-Inner1 fades in...
+- InnerA is mounted.
+- InnerA tweens `presence` from 0 to 1. (opacity fade-in)

-*when route switches to Inner2*
+*when route switches to InnerB*

-1. Inner1 fades out...
-Inner1 is unmounted.
+1. InnerA fades out...
+InnerA is unmounted.
-2. Inner2 is mounted.
-Inner2 fades in...
+2. InnerB is mounted.
+InnerB fades in...

 ```javascript
 import React from "react"